cambiegroup/flowchem/docs/development/additional/add_device/add_to_flowchem.md

 ```

 ### Add a component

 While the object subclassing FlowchemDevice has the responsibility of communicating with the device, the commands that
 are available for that device should be exposed through a list of components, that are subclasses of `FlowchemComponent`.
 `FlowchemComponent` represents specific and abstract functionalities.
 For example, a pump with an integrated pressure sensor serves two purposes: pumping and sensing; therefore it will expose
-two components, one subclassing `BasePump` (directly or indirectly, e.g. `HPLCPump`, which subclasses `BasePump`) the other one subclassing `PressureSensor`.
+two components, one subclassing `BasePump` (directly or indirectly, e.g. `HPLCPump`, which subclasses `BasePump`) the
+other one subclassing `PressureSensor`.
 The components define the API for a class of capabilities and ensure a uniform API between different devices with similar
 functions.
 This is a crucial aspect of flowchem, that allows the abstraction of the device controlling code from the actual hardware
 that implements such commands.
-For example, it should be possible to swap one model of syringe pump for another one without any change in the code by
+For example, it should be possible to swap one model of pump for another one without any change in the code by
 simply updating the flowchem configuration file with the different device type.

 You can have a look in `flowchem.components` to check which component types already exist.
 These can be reused for